KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Evidence:**

-* Electro Resonance: You can see the electro orb being produced by attacks that would otherwise have no business producing an electro orb.
+* Electro Resonance: You can see the Electro orb being produced by attacks that would otherwise have no business producing an Electro orb.
   NOTE: More precise testing may be necessary for the Electro trigger \(it's difficult to get the enemy's gauge on screen to make sure they are still affected by EC when EC is triggered again while also being in a position to see the Electro particle from Electro Resonance\)
   * [Electro Resonance proccing when Electro triggers EC over an enemy already afflicted by EC](https://youtu.be/JjBCypQbxlU)
   * [Electro Resonance proccing when Hydro triggers EC over an enemy already afflicted by EC](https://youtu.be/VJLB59oQK2c)